OUR OFFICE IS VIRTUALLY OPEN AND WE ARE ACCEPTING NEW CLIENTS

 When should you hire an attorney at our Glenville, NY, office?

-Types of Cases That Require the Help of a Family Lawyer:
+That Require the Help of a Family Lawyer:

 Divorce is the legal dissolution of a marriage.
 New York law has long required proof of marital misconduct to grant a divorce order.
 Grounds for divorce include cruel and inhuman treatment, infidelity, actual or constructive abandonment, and living apart for one year pursuant to a written and filed Separation Agreement.
 Effective for actions commenced on or after October 12, 2010, a no-fault divorce now can be granted where the relationship between husband and wife has broken down irretrievably for a period of at least six months.